thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 ### 4 .
 Data Preprocessing
-Since the distribution of Premium Amount is highly skewed. , we will use log transformation for the data preprocessing step.
-This transformation helps models like Ridge, Lasso, LightGBM, XGBoost work better because they handle more "normal" shaped target variables easier (better optimization, fewer extreme errors).
+Since the distribution of Premium Amount is highly skewed, we will use log transformation for the data preprocessing step.

+This transformation helps models like Ridge, Lasso, LightGBM, XGBoost work better with:
+- Smoother gradients and easier optimization: Models like XGBoost work by minimizing a loss function (e.g., RMSE).
+During training, they calculate gradients (how much error to correct at each step).
+If the target has extreme values (huge premiums vs tiny premiums), the model's gradients become unstable — it struggles to balance between small and very large prediction errors.
+The log transformation compress those extreme values.
+The differences between low and high premiums are reduced.
+Then, gradients are smaller and more stable, making optimization smoother and faster.
+- Reduced influence of outliers: Without transformation, a few very high premium customers dominate the loss.
+XGBoost or Ridge Regression will be forced to fit these extreme points, possibly hurting performance for the majority of normal customers.
+The log transformation shrinks large values.
+Outliers matter less.
+Then, the model focuses on fitting the bulk of customers better.

 ```python
 # 📌 Define Target Variable (Log Transformation to Reduce Skewness)